sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 ### Adwords Campaign Limitations

 #### Product Listing Ads (PLA) - Attribution
 - Branch's dashboard will attribute app events to PLA campaigns via the click tracking links used in the adwords_redirect field of the product catalog.
-However Google's Conversion API currently does not support app attribution data for PLA/Shopping campaigns, so the data in AdWords dashboard may not show app conversions such as installs or app purchases.
+However, Google's Conversion API currently does not support app attribution data for PLA/Shopping campaigns, so the data in AdWords dashboard may not show app conversions such as installs or app purchases.
 - Deep linking is supported

 #### App Extensions - Deep Linking through Install